TakuSemba/RtmpPublisher/README.md

 <img src="https://github.com/TakuSemba/RtmpPublisher/blob/master/arts/architecture.png" alt="alt text" style="width:200;height:200">

-This is a RTMP android clinet.
-You also need RTMP server and player.
+Try this [sample](https://github.com/TakuSemba/RtmpPublisher/tree/master/app) here, but this is a RTMP android clinet.
+You also need RTMP server and player to do publish and play them.

 You can either make the server and player yourself or use the ones below that i prepared.